-To load an effect preset, tap the folder icon next to the preset name at the top of the display to open the file browser.
+Tap the folder icon next to the preset name at the top of the display to open the file browser and load an effect preset.

-To save a new effect preset, tap the disk icon next to the insert selector at the top of the display.
+Tap the disk icon next to the insert selector at the top of the display to save a new effect preset.